openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 @endsphinxtabset

-## Linking and Building Your C++ Application with OpenVINO™ Runtime
+## Step 7.
+Link and Build Your Application with OpenVINO™ Runtime (example)

-The example uses CMake for project configuration.
+This step may differ for different projects.
+In this example, a C++ application is used, together with CMake for project configuration.

+For details on additional CMake build options, refer to the [CMake page](https://cmake.org/cmake/help/latest/manual/cmake.1.html#manual:cmake(1)).

-1. **Create a structure** for the project:
+### Create a structure for the project:
    ``` sh
    project/
        ├── CMakeLists.txt  - CMake file to build